 Costs: Cheaper than CFA counties, but still a far cry from being as cheap as Ghana.
 Your daily costs can be very low, but good (western standard) accommodation and food can put you on a daily budget of around US$30-50.
-Whereas, rough it and you can third that figure.
+Whereas, rough it and you can get by on a third of that figure.

 Money: ATMs in Banjul and resort beach areas.
 Most hard currencies change no problem as do travellers cheques

 What to buy: The Gambia is the best place to stock up on books in the region.
 If you need any guide books for onwards travel you can find them in the one excellent bookshop.